Amazon stock plunges as company reports nearly $4 billion loss - KTVZ

 The tech giant on Thursday said it had a net loss of $3.8 billion in the quarter ended March 31, a sharp drop in income from the same period last year, when it made an $8.1 billion profit.
 It was also a big miss from the $4.4 billion profit that analysts surveyed by Refinitiv had forecast.

-The company attributed the loss largely to a $7.6 billion loss from its investment in electric automaker Rivian.
+The company attributed the loss largely to a $7.6 billion loss from its investment in electric automaker Rivian Automotive.

 “The pandemic and subsequent war in Ukraine have brought unusual growth and challenges,” Amazon CEO Andy Jassy said in a statement.